 Below are answers to common questions about at-home cortisol tests.

 People can buy at-home cortisol tests online.
-These require a blood, urine, or saliva sample that a person collects at home, then sends to the company’s labs.
+These require a blood, urine, or saliva sample that a person collects at home and then sends to the company’s labs.
 The company returns the test results to the person after a few days or weeks.

 However, no studies have investigated the accuracy of at-home cortisol tests.
 A person should contact a healthcare professional once they have received their results.